For the next five days Eddie jogged King for a half an hour each morning as the now-relaxed “colt” drew looks of admiration from the other horsefolk.

 As the trio of them are walking towards Greenie Bug Eddie spots four old timers playing a game of Hi-Lo Jack at the end of the neighboring barn.
 They have a bale of straw covered with a towel as a makeshift table and are sitting in various types of lawn chairs as they raucously step on each other’s bid.

 “I’ll be right back,” smiles Eddie to the kids and he walks over to the barn.
 He’s acknowledged with quick nods of their heads.

 “Three.
 Ryan was second, we were in the spitbox for over an hour,” laughs Callie, “and we had a flat coming home too.”

 She takes a healthy gulp of her coffee as she grins “and we gotta do it again tonight with Bert… no flat this time, I hope.”

 They laugh as Sissy introduces Eddie.

-Calley looks at Sissy.
+Callie looks at Sissy.